biojava/biojava.github.io/_wikis/BioJava:GetStarted.md

 But if you can always get the latest release version go to the [download area](Biojava:Download "wikilink").

-You can also integrate BioJava with Sun Java's IDE: NetBeans.[How to integrate BioJava in NetBeans
+You can also integrate BioJava with NetBeans IDE.[Folllow this link](Folllow this link "wikilink")
-IDE](How to integrate BioJava in NetBeans IDE "wikilink")

 Installation
 ------------